 Choosing a Domain Name

-Make you domain name as close to possible as your blog title to avoid any confusion with your readers.
-Try to avoid hypens and making the URL too long.
+Make your domain name as close as possible to your blog title to avoid any confusion with your readers.
+Try to avoid hyphens and making the URL too long.

-Deciding whether to choice .com, .co.uk or .me domain suffix is a personal choice, subject to availability.
+Deciding whether to choose .com, .co.uk or .me domain suffix is a personal choice, subject to availability.

-Most web hosts have a one click install.
-Some will ask you for user account details and other will install WordPress create a default username, usually admin, and password.
+Most web hosts have a one-click install.
+Some will ask you for user account details and others will install WordPress to create a default username, usually admin, and password.

 If the installer creates an account for you make note of the login details.

-First thing to do once you have logged in is to go to the dashboard and check for updates.
-Usually the one click install does install the latest version but sometimes it may be the last release.
+The first thing to do once you have logged in is to go to the dashboard and check for updates.
+Usually, the one-click install does install the latest version but sometimes it may be the last release.

-If the one click installer create a user called admin for you the second thing you should do is create a new user account with administrator role.
+If the one-click installer creates a user called admin for you the second thing you should do is create a new user account with an administrator role.